hejleo/action-bot/README.md

 1. Make sure port 5000 is available
 2. Verify Docker daemon is running
 3. Check the logs for error messages
-4. Try rebuilding the image if you encounter build issues
+4. If you make changes to the code, run `docker-compose build` again